 “Tampons = danger”: is this statement actually true?

-Are **tampons** dangerous?
+Are tampons dangerous?
 Myth or reality?
-Are these little pieces of **cotton** completely harmless?
-Dangers, risks, illnesses—do the tampons we use during our periods pose any **health risks**?
+Are these little pieces of cotton completely harmless?
+Do the tampons we use during our periods pose any risks or dangers to our health?

-In recent years, various news articles, investigations and scandals have raised concerns about the **composition** of certain period products.
+In recent years, various news articles, investigations and scandals have raised the alarm about the composition of certain menstrual products.
 The use of tampons has been called into question.

 Are tampons really dangerous for our health?
-What are the actual **risks** when using **tampons**?
+What are the actual risks when using tampons?
 Is there a way to use them safely?
-What other period products can replace them?
-What **alternatives** are healthier and more appealing for **women** and **teen girls**?
+What other menstrual products can replace them?
+What are the healthier, more interesting alternatives for women and teen girls?

-Louloucup is taking a closer look at this big question today and trying to provide some answers.
+Louloucup is taking a closer look at this big question today and trying to offer some answers.

 Tampons: a very common internal period product, not without risks

-The tampon is—or rather was—a flagship period and hygiene product, used by many women and girls during their periods.
-It’s an internal sanitary protection that you insert into the vaginal opening to block menstrual flow so it doesn’t leak out.
+The tampon is, or rather was, a key period and hygiene product, used by many women and girls during their menstruation.
+It is an internal sanitary protection inserted at the entrance of the vagina to block the menstrual flow so it doesn’t leak.

-The small tampon expands on contact with fluid.
-Highly absorbent, it soaks up blood and can be removed using the string that remains outside the body.
+The small tampon expands on contact with the flow.
+Highly absorbent, it soaks up blood and can be removed using a string that sticks out.

 Very practical, many women use tampons for various reasons: